Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 Please leave the property.

-I mean, y it's pretty incredible the technology.
+I mean, it's pretty incredible, the technology.

-They'll also be able to set off spotlights on your property, call the police, and all of this before the people even have a chance to break in.
+They'll also be able to set off spotlights on your property, call the police, and all of this before people even have a chance to break in.

 Now, there's no contract at all to sign.